anuradha0504/A-Basic-To-Do-Webapp/README.md

 # simple-to-do-list
-the task successfully completed given by Oasis Infobyte
+The task successfully completed given by Oasis Infobyte